-Pawson and Tilley (1997) argue that it is the combination of mechanism and context that generates outcomes and that without understanding that combination scientific progress is not possible.
+Pawson and Tilley (1997) argue that it is the combination of mechanism and context that generates outcomes and that, without understanding that combination, scientific progress is unlikely.
 Nor can we safely go from experiments to policy.
-In economics, the language would be about theory, building models, and tailoring them to local conditions.
-Policy requires a causal model; without it, we cannot understand the welfare consequences of a policy, even a policy where causality is established and is proven to work on its own terms.
-Banerjee (2007b) describes an RCT by Duflo, Hanna and Ryan (2008) as 'a new economics being born'.
+In economics, the language would refer to theory, building models, and tailoring them to local conditions.
+Policy requires a causal model; without it, we cannot understand the welfare consequences of a policy, even a policy where causality is established and that is proven to work on its own terms.
+Banerjee (2007a) describes an RCT by Duflo, Rema Hanna, and Stephen Ryan (2008) as "a new economics being born."
 This experiment used cameras to monitor and prevent teacher absenteeism in villages in the Indian state of Rajasthan.
-Curiously, Pawson and Tilley (1997: 78-82) use the example of cameras (to deter crime in car parks) as one of their running examples.
+Curiously, Pawson and Tilley (1997, pp. 78-82) use the example of cameras (to deter crime in car parks) as one of their running examples.
 They note that cameras do not, in and of themselves, prevent crime because they do not make it impossible to break into a car.
-Instead, they depend on triggering a series of behavioural changes.
-Some of those changes show positive experimental outcomes-crime is down in the car parks with cameras-but are undesirable, for example because crime is shifted to other car parks, or because the cameras change the mix of patrons of the car park.
+Instead, they depend on triggering a series of behavioral changes.
+Some of those changes show positive experimental outcomes-crime is down in the car parks with cameras-but are undesirable, for example because crime is shifted to other car parks or because the cameras change the mix of patrons of the car park.
 There are also cases where the experiment fails but has beneficial effects.
-It would not be difficult to construct similar arguments for the cameras in the Indian schools, and welfare conclusions cannot be supported unless we understand the behaviour of teachers, pupils, and their parents.
-Duflo, Hanna, and Ryan (2008) understand this, and use their experimental results to construct a model of teacher behaviour; other papers that use structural models to interpret experimental results include Todd and Wolpin (2006) and Attanasio, Meghir and Santiago (2005).
+It would not be difficult to construct similar arguments for the cameras in the Indian schools, and welfare conclusions cannot be supported unless we understand the behavior of teachers, pupils, and their parents.
+Duflo, Hanna, and Ryan (2008) understand this and use their experimental results to construct a model of teacher behavior.
+Other papers that use structural models to interpret experimental results include Petra E. Todd and Kenneth I. Wolpin (2006) and Orazio Attanasio, Costas Meghir, and Ana Santiago (2005); these and the other studies reviewed in Todd and Wolpin (forthcoming) are surely a good avenue for future explanation.

-Cartwright (2007a) draws a contrast between the rigour applied to establish internal validity-to establish the gold standard status of RCTs-and the much looser arguments that are used to defend the transplantation of the experimental results to policy.
-For example, running

-RCTs to find out whether a project works is often defended on the grounds that the experimental project is like the policy that it might support.
-But the 'like' is typically argued by an appeal to similar circumstances, or a similar environment, arguments that can only be mounted for observable variables.
-Yet controlling for observables is the key to the matching estimators that are the main competitors for RCTs, and that are typically rejected by their advocates on the grounds that RCTs control not only for things that we observe but things that we cannot.
+Cartwright (2007a) draws a contrast between the rigor applied to establish internal validity-to establish the gold standard status of RCTs-and the much looser arguments that are used to defend the transplantation of the experimental results to policy.
+For example, running RCTs to find out whether a project works is often defended on the grounds that the experimental project is like the policy that it might support.
+But the "like" is typically argued by an appeal to similar circumstances, or a similar environment, arguments that depend entirely on observable variables.
+Yet controlling for observables is the key to the matching estimators that are one of the main competitors for RCTs and that are typically rejected by the advocates of RCTs on the grounds that RCTs control not only for the things that we observe but things that we cannot.
 As Cartwright notes, the validity of evidence-based policy depends on the weakest link in the chain of argument and evidence, so that by the time we seek to use the experimental results, the advantage of RCTs over matching or other econometric methods has evaporated.
 In the end, there is no substitute for careful evaluation of the chain of evidence and reasoning by people who have the experience and expertise in the field.
 The demand that experiments be theory-driven is, of course, no guarantee of success, though the lack of it is close to a guarantee of failure.